rburawes/stocks/README.md

 # Running the app

-Assuming the you have already installed Go on your local machine and cloned this project.
+The binary file is available in the 'stock_app' directory.

 1. Go to 'stock_app' directory and execute './stocks'
-2. Open 'http://localhost:8080', a message saying that the application is running will be displayed.
+2. Open 'http://localhost:8080', a message indicates that the application is running will be displayed.
-3. 'http://<server>/api/v1/stocks/{symbol}?stock_exchange={stock exchange values}' returns the current stock(s) details.
+3. Hit 'http://<server>/api/v1/stocks/{symbol}?stock_exchange={stock exchange values}' via browser or curl.

 # Deploying the app
 1. `stock_app` can be compressed and deployed anywhere.